 This morning I woke to see an article heralding virgin coconut oil as a cure for arthritis!

 Obviously, this got my attention!
-I thought I’d be bringing you news of some new discovery on top of the obvious superfood benefits.
+I thought I’d be bringing you news of some new discoveries on top of the obvious superfood benefits.

 Does it work?